MilkBomb11/Passion_Projects/README.md

 - Sine Wave : Sine wave visualization with oscillatng objects
 - Genetic Algorithm : An algorithm that simulates Darwin's theory of evolution using text.
 - Curve Table : Lissajous Curve Table in P5.js.
-- Ray Casting : Ray casting.
+- Ray Casting : Mouse to draw boundaries.
+Press space to switch mode to raycast mode.
+Use slider to change the vision range of ray cast